mmertama/cmakedoc/README.md

     * [See e.g.](https://r2devops.io/marketplace/gitlab/r2devops/hub/doxygen)

 ### add_spellcheck(${PROJECT_NAME})
-Adds spellcheker in the project.
+Adds spellchecker in the project.
 The add_doxygen generated files are spellchecked.
-Gerates a 'aspell/spell_words.txt' in the project directory to add a project spesific words.
-Spelling error is a build error.

 On error the build error looks like

 ```
 Spelling errors:
+looking for fengine:
 /home/markus/Development/FigmaQML/app_figma/FigmaQmlInterface/FigmaQmlInterface.hpp:26:     * @brief Static to fetch this instance from fengine
-when looking for fengine

 ```

-Which tells the mispelled word and it's location.
-If there is an error you either fix spelling or add the word in the aspell/spell_words.txt file.
+Which tells the misspelled word and it's location.
+If there is an error you either fix spelling or add the word in the dictionary file.

-The spellcheck is done only againts doxygen documentation, but the used (misspelled) words are searched from the source folder.
+The spellcheck is done only against doxygen documentation, but the used (misspelled) words are searched from the source folder.
 Hence the CMAKEDOC_SPELL_EXCLUDE_FILES and CMAKEDOC_SPELL_EXCLUDE_DIRS only affects to where misspelled words are looked for, not what files are actually processed.

 #### variables